hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Special Rules
 Leader: Any models in the warband within 6" of the Witch Hag may use her Leadership instead of their own.
 Frenzy: Witch hag is affected by the rules for frenzy.
-While frenzied, Witch hag still hates High Elves, although normally immune to psychology.

 0-3 Executioner
 60 Gold Crowns to hire